Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Introduction

 We introduce in \textbf{Section \ref{section:higher_Brown_rep}} a class of weakly cocomplete $n$-categories, called \emph{compactly generated $n$-categories}, and prove the following Brown representability theorem in the context of $n$-categories.

 \begin{gaftA} [Theorem \ref{higher_Brown}] Let $\C$ be a compactly generated $n$-category, where $n \geq 1$ is an integer or $n=\infty$.
 Then $\C$ satisfies Brown representability. \end{gaftA}

 The notion of a compactly generated $n$-category contains some subtleties; we refer to Subsection \ref{subsec:compactly_generated} for the precise definition.
-Examples include the homotopy $n$-category of a finitely presentable $\infty$-category if $n \geq 2$, and the homotopy $n$-category of a stable finitely presentable $\infty$-category for any $n \geq 1$.
-The strategy for the proof of this Brown representability theorem for $n$-categories is comparable to Brown's original proof method, but various types of refinements of this method are required in order to apply to the $n$-categorical context; these make essential use of higher weak colimits and the properties (B1)--(B2).
-Since the representability of a functor $F \colon \C^{\op} \to \Sn$ is equivalent to the existence of an initial object (or ``universal element'') $(* \to F(c))$ in $F_{*/}$, we formulate a third general criterion for the existence of initial (or terminal) objects; this applies specifically to $n$-categories which contain a set of compact objects that jointly detect equivalences -- Lemma \ref{criterion_C} (Criterion C).
-Let us also remark that our previous results on Brown representability for $\infty$-categories in \cite{NRS} are essentially special cases of the theorem above for $n=1$ -- indeed the purpose of the results in \cite{NRS} was to identify classes of $\infty$-categories whose (ordinary) homotopy categories satisfy Brown representability.
+Examples include the homotopy $n$-category of a finitely presentable $\infty$-category if $n \geq 2$, and the homotopy $n$-category of a finitely presentable stable $\infty$-category for any $n \geq 1$.
+The strategy for the proof of this Brown representability theorem for $n$-categories is comparable to Brown's original proof method, but various types of refinements of this method are required in order to apply to the $n$-categorical context; these make essential use of higher weak colimits in combination with the properties (B1)--(B2).
+The representability of a functor $F \colon \C^{\op} \to \Sn$ is equivalent to the existence of an initial object (or ``universal element'') $(* \to F(c))$ in $F_{*/}$.
+For the existence of an initial object in this context, we formulate a third general criterion for initial (or terminal) objects which applies specifically to $n$-categories with a set of compact objects that jointly detect equivalences -- see Lemma \ref{criterion_C} (Criterion C).

+Let us also remark that our previous results on Brown representability for $\infty$-categories in \cite{NRS} are essentially special cases of the theorem above for $n=1$.
+The purpose of the results in \cite[Section 5]{NRS} was indeed to identify classes of $\infty$-categories whose (ordinary) homotopy categories satisfy Brown representability.
 We refer to the relevant remarks in Section \ref{section:higher_Brown_rep} for more detailed explanations.

 Since the class of $n$-categories which satisfy Brown representability is closed under localizations (Proposition \ref{local_preserves_Brown}), we obtain the following result as a corollary.